Wine lover. Aspiring wine maker.

 On the eyes: Pale light yellow, clear, light stain, med tears, no gas/floc.

 On the nose: Delicate gooseberry and quince, sweet lychee, some floral notes and wet slate.
 Med alcohol.

 On the tongue: Med+ acid, light tannin, med alcohol, juicy and round.
 Quince, asian pear, persimmon, and lychee rounding out to a bit of leafy notes and high mineralty.
 Really nice, long, pleasant finish.
-Not your classic SvB! — a year ago
+Not your classic SvB! — 2 years ago

 Whelp, sorry I’ve neglected you, my fellow winos - I realize now that the wine journey must continue!
 This is a Cabernet Franc that I had picked up to complete a blind Cab Franc tasting that was unfortunately blindsided by a family cold - nevertheless, it was drunk tonight!